Where do the Milford Sound cruises leave from?

 Milford Sound has an abundance of wildlife and is home to New Zealand fur seals and bottlenose dolphins year round.
 Rare Dusky dolphins are also known to visit the fiord.
 The world’s rarest penguin, the Fiordland crested penguin, visits Milford during the breeding season (November) and moulting season (March/April).
 While there is wildlife in Milford Sound, we can’t guarantee sightings as these are wild animals in their natural habitat.
-A visit to the Milford Discovery Centre & Underwater Observatory offers more wildlife viewing with an abundance of sea life below the surface.
+A visit to the Milford Sound Underwater Observatory offers more wildlife viewing with an abundance of sea life below the surface.

 Are there sandflies?

 There are sandflies in Milford Sound.
 To avoid being bitten, bring mosquito spray with you and wear long sleeve clothing and trousers.
 Mosquito spray is available for purchase from the Blue Duck Café & Bar in Milford Sound.

 There are disabled parking spaces outside the Milford Sound Visitor Terminal building.
 The only vessel with wheelchair access is Pride of Milford (Milford Sound Scenic Cruise) where access to the vessel is by ramp.
 There are no wheelchair accessible toilets onboard the vessel, instead these are located in the cruise terminal building.